SPACE JAM (4K UHD Review)

 Review by Stinky the Destroyer😽

-If someone would had told me back in 1996 that Space Jam would someday be a considered a modern classic, I'd assume they drank way too much of Michael's Secret Stuff.
+If someone would have told me back in 1996 that Space Jam would someday be a considered a modern classic, I'd assume they drank way too much of Michael's Secret Stuff.

 I'm an old school Looney Tunes fan, practically raised on them during my formative years in the early 70s.
 This was back when the only time to catch cartoons on TV was Saturday morning…Scooby-Doo, Superfriends, Speed Buggy, Groovy Ghoulies, Wacky Races, etc. We’d be up at the crack of dawn, Cheerios in-hand and ready to start our weekend with five hours of animated fun before Dad took back the TV for college football.